kolivanne/nunit-selenium-google-maps/README.md

 # nunit-selenium-google-maps
 Dear visitor,
 thanks for checking out my code!
-This demo implements an automation strategy for google maps.com, using .Net6.0 Selenium C# with NUnit.
+This demo implements an automation strategy for Google maps.com, using .Net6.0 Selenium C# with NUnit.
 The code runs Chrome and Firefox in --headless mode.

 Additional NuGet Packages: